DaedalusHub/LambdaGPT/README.md

 sh .install.sh
 ```

-If the script completes successfully, you can test the API with the curl command below:
+When the script completes successfully, you can test the API with the curl command below:

 ```
 curl -X POST \